 Funding Will Help Nonprofit Organizations Strengthen Facility Security and Overall Preparedness

-Nationwide, a total of $180 million is being provided through the Nonprofit Security Grant Program in FY 2021.
-Of this amount, $90 million in funding was made available to nonprofit organizations located within one of the Urban Area Security Initiative (UASI)-designated high-risk urban areas.
-The remaining $90 million was reserved for jurisdictions outside of the UASI-designated areas.
+Nationwide, a total of $305 million is being provided through the Nonprofit Security Grant Program in FY2023.
+Of this amount, $152.5 million in funding was made available to nonprofit organizations located within one of the Urban Area Security Initiative (UASI) designated high-risk urban areas.
+The remaining $152.5 million was reserved for jurisdictions outside of the UASI-designated areas.

 About the Division of Homeland Security and Emergency Services

-The New York State Division of Homeland Security and Emergency Services provides leadership, coordination and support for efforts to prevent, protect against, prepare for, respond to, and recover from terrorism and other man-made and natural disasters, threats, fires and other emergencies.
-For more information, visit the DHSES Facebook page, follow @NYSDHSES on Twitter, or Instagram, or visit dhses.ny.gov.
+The Division of Homeland Security and Emergency Services (DHSES) provides leadership, coordination, and support to prevent, protect against, prepare for, respond to, recover from, and mitigate disasters and other emergencies.
+For more information, follow @NYSDHSES on Facebook, Instagram, and X (formerly known as Twitter) or visit dhses.ny.gov.